Numenorean/FindCloneGoChecker/README.md

-Simple ~~non-multithreaded~~ already multithreaded checker has written on Golang
+Example of simple ~~non-multithreaded~~ already multithreaded checker has written on Golang

 Already done:
 - Proxy support (all types)